ulricheck/gst-conan/readme.md

 This is a tool for building [Gstreamer](https://gstreamer.freedesktop.org/) components as [Conan](https://conan.io/) packages using the [Meson](https://mesonbuild.com/) build scripts which are included in the Gstreamer repositories.

+This is the tool used to the conan packages listed in [our repo on bintray](https://bintray.com/panopto-oss/gst-conan).

 ## Machine setup instructions

 First time users should look at the [machine setup instructions](doc/machine-setup.md).